 - Pour the lye solution into the oil jar and blend the two phases with a hand blender.

 9. At this point, you join two tablespoons of coffee powder in the soap mixture and continue to shake with the hand blender.

 10. Now all that’s left is to pour the mixture into a mold and let it cool and solidify.
 I leave the soap for more than a week without touching it.
 I noticed that the more you let it rest the more the soap will improve its cleaning property (personal opinion).

 This soap is only suitable for washing hands and strongly discourages it as a shampoo or for the body.
 Using caustic soda, the pH is high and very different from that of the scalp.
 The coffee has a slight scrub effect on our hands.
 I love it is like a micro-massage 🙂

 Caustic soda (sodium hydroxide) is a very DANGEROUS compound that needs to be handled carefully.
 It is a caustic substance that it irreversibly destroys or damages a material with which it comes into contact.
 It causes serious damage if in contact with eyes or skin.
 For this reason, protective laboratory glasses and gloves, as well as long-sleeved shirts and trousers, should be worn whenever caustic soda is used.
 I also recommend using a mask because, when soda is dissolved in water, corrosive fumes are emitted which becomes very harmful if inhaled.
 In addition, it is always better to work in a ventilated area, so I recommend opening the windows to be more cautious.

-Another important thing: this procedure should not be done if there are children around because you handle very dangerous products.
+Another important thing: this procedure should NOT be done if there are children around because you handle very dangerous products

 If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
 Thank you :).